Splashpacker Travel Blog 26: Madeira Island West Tour & Mountain Peak Levada Walk

 Some cows on the path during our short Levada walk.
 I forgot to record something of the scary cow moment!

-Something else to travel blog about: my first Levada Walk on Madeira Island
+After the west tour, I did my first real Levada Walk on Madeira Island

 We started our walk from pico de Arieiro to Pico Ruivo in the sunshine